akhilmathurs/libriadapt/README.md

 ### Results of the initial benchmarking

-Note that we use DS 0.8.2 for this benchmarking.
+Note that we use the latest version of DeepSpeech2 (0.8.2) for the experiments below.
 Hence the results differ from those reported in our paper which were obtained on an older version of DS2.
+The speech files in .wav format are directly fed to DS2 without doing any additional pre-processing.

-1. Impact of microphone-induced domain shift in the Indian-English `en-in` accented dataset.
+1. Impact of microphone-induced domain shift in the Indian-English accented dataset (`en-in`)

+The table reports the WER obtained on the DS2 model.
+Here, rows correspond to the microphone on which DS2 is finetuned and columns correspond to the microphone on which the fine-tuned model is tested.
+As we can see, microphone variability has a significant impact on the WER of the model.

 |           | Matrix   | ReSpeaker | USB      | Nexus    | Shure    | PS Eye   |
 |-----------|----------|-----------|----------|----------|----------|----------|